Recent Searches

 The lecterns in each classroom on campus contain foundational instructional technologies.
 This workshop will explain and demonstrate how to utilize this equipment to further your pedagogy.
 Key functionality to be demonstrated includes computer, projector, document camera, and sound equipment utilization.
 How to troubleshoot minor problems and seek help for malfunctioning lectern equipment will also be discussed.
 Learners will also have the opportunity to interact with the equipment for themselves at the end of the session and ask questions.

 Join the FDIC’s Instructional Support and Training Specialists for this up-close demonstration of the classroom technology across campus.
-Participants will meet at the CSI Active Learning Classroom in Booth Library and join their college-specific ISS for a tour of classrooms in their teaching areas and colleges.
+Participants will meet at the Instructional Technology Center (1430 Buzard Hall) and join their college-specific ISTS for a tour of classrooms in their teaching areas and colleges.

 There will be some walking to campus buildings, so please wear comfortable shoes!